A day trip to Bingen, Germany

 |A view of the Rhine from Burg Rheinstein|

-We visited the castle, stopped by for lunch at the restaurant in the castle, and then climbed down.
+You can visit the castle, stop by for lunch at the restaurant in the castle, and then climb down.
+You can try local food and the famous Riesling Wine at the restaurant.

-Our next destination was the Town of Bingen.
-We walked along the Rhine, explored the lovely town on foot, and reached Burg Klopp.
+After coming down, you can explore the town of Bingen.
+Walk along the Rhine, explore the lovely town on foot, and head for Burg Klopp.

 Burg Klopp is another lovely castle on a hilltop in Bingen.
-It is a 13th-century castle and is yet another site worth visiting, primarily because of the lovely views of the valley.
+It is a 13th-century castle and is a site worth visiting, primarily because of the lovely views of the valley.

 |A lovely view of Bingen town from Burg Klopp|

-After spending about an hour at the castle, it was time to climb down.
-A short walk along the Rhine was followed by taking the ship back to Rudesheim.
-We were back in Rüdesheim by 6 pm.
-We took the train and returned to Darmstadt by 8 pm.
+After spending about an hour at the castle, you can climb down.
+Take a short walk along the Rhine followed by taking the ship back to Rüdesheim ( if you started your trip from Rüdesheim).

 4. Walking along the Rhein